 James Sallis mixes hard-boiled noir with literary fiction in Drive, a lean and intriguing read.

 He’s young, reticent and smart.
 He’s a drifter and pretty aloof with it, but he’s good to the people he cares about and can get himself out of a tight spot – all of which makes him pretty likeable.

 The plot weaves heist, mafia, revenge and noir elements with stunt driving and action sequences.
-The language isn’t challenging, but it is very neat – brief like Hemingway – and often surprisingly poetic.
+The language isn’t challenging, but it is very neat – staccato, like Hemingway’s – and often surprisingly poetic.

 “Walking away from Benito’s, Driver stepped into a world transformed.
 Like most cities, L.A. became a different beast by night.
 Final washes of pink and orange lay low on the horizon now, breaking up, fading, as though the sun let go its hold and the city’s lights, a hundred thousand impatient understudies, stepped in.”Drive